-Many beginners pick smaller, faster ED doublets than the ED80 for astrophotography as well as visual use.
-I think this is a mistake.
-The ED80’s slower focal ratio of f/7.5 may not make it quite as suitable for wide-field views or imaging, but at the same time it has much sharper high-power images, doesn’t need super-short focal length eyepieces or a Barlow for high magnification use, and the reduced chromatic aberration means less bloat on your stars in images – additionally, the longer focal length allows you to do a little better imaging small objects like globular clusters and galaxies (though they’re still not ideal targets for a small refractor).
+The ED80’s slower focal ratio of f/7.5 may not make it quite as suitable for wide-field views or imaging, but at the same time it has much sharper high-power images, doesn’t need super-short focal length eyepieces or a Barlow for high magnification use, and the reduced chromatic aberration means less bloat on your stars in images.
+Additionally, the longer focal length allows you to do a little better imaging of small objects like globular clusters and galaxies (though they’re still not ideal targets for a small refractor).

-For visual use, I would choose a lightweight alt-azimuth mount like the Vixen Porta II or Explore Scientific Twilight I. An equatorial mount is really only necessary for astrophotography with the ED80 and can easily double or triple the weight of the whole setup.
+For visual use, we would choose a lightweight alt-azimuth mount for the ED80 like the Vixen Porta II or the Explore Scientific Twilight I. An equatorial mount is really only necessary for astrophotography with the ED80 and can easily double or triple the weight of the whole setup.

-For astrophotography, you of course want a computerized German equatorial mount with autoguider compatibility.
-Orion sells this scope bundled with their Sirius HEQ5 and this is really the best choice all around (Sky-Watcher’s HEQ5 Pro is identical apart from the fit and finish).
-Celestron’s Advanced VX will work too if that’s all you can afford, but its tracking accuracy is inferior and you will rely more on autoguiding to pick up the slack, which kind of ruins the cost savings.
-I would recommend getting the Sirius and putting off autoguiding at first over buying an Advanced VX and guiding.
+For astrophotography, you’ll of course want a computerized German equatorial mount with autoguider compatibility.
+Orion sells this scope bundled with their Sirius HEQ5, and this is really the best choice all around (Sky-Watcher’s HEQ5 Pro is identical apart from the fit and finish).
+Celestron’s Advanced VX will work too if that’s all you can afford, but its tracking accuracy is inferior, and you will rely more on autoguiding to pick up the slack, which kind of ruins the cost savings.